Pregnancy Discrimination Lawyer For Pregnant Workers And New Moms

 - Were you forced to take disability leave or maternity leave before you were ready?
 Or not allowed to return from leave?

-- Did your employer refuse to provide you time and a private place to pump breast milk after you returned?
+- Did your employer refuse to provide you with time and a private place to pump breast milk after you returned?

 Employers cannot discriminate, harass or retaliate on the basis of pregnancy.
 They are also required to make reasonable accommodations regarding medical appointments, pregnancy-related absences and job duties.
 Bryant Whitten, LLP, can evaluate your case and pursue your legal remedies.